City-Form-Lab/madina/docs/source/index.rst

    installation_guide
    notebooks/quickstart

-Pedestrain Flow Simulation
+UNA Pedestrain Flow Simulation
 ====================================
-The package features a streamlined way to model pedestrian activity in urban areas between pairs of pre-specified origins and destinations.
+The package enables modelling pedestrian accessibility and movement in urban areas between pairs of pre-specified origins and destinations.
 This can be done by following these steps:
 * Prepare input data files for the network, and each origin and destination.
 Place all data in a folder called ``Cities/city_name/Data``

 * Fill in the pairing table to specify origin-destination pairs, and specify specific parameters for each pair.
 Save the filled pairing table in the same ``Cities/city_name/Data`` folder